Leibniz-HBI/spiderexpress/README.md

 |- my_project.sqlite
 |- my_project.pe.yml
 |- seed_file.txt
-|- telethon.session
 ```

-Whereas `my_project.sqlite` is the resulting database, `my_project.pe.yml` is the project's configuration in which a data source and sampling strategy and other parameters may be specified (see [Configuration](#configuration) for further details).
+Whereas `my_project.sqlite` is the resulting database, `my_project.pe.yml` is the project's configuration in which a data source and sampling strategy and other parameters may be specified (see [Configuration](#configuration) for further details). `seed_file.txt` is a text file which contains one node name per line.

 ## Configuration

-`Ponyexpress`
+`Ponyexpress` utilizes YAML de-/serialization for it's configuration file.
+As such, initializing a project is as easy as: running `$ ponyexpress create` and a pleasureable and comforting dialogue prompt will guide you through the process.

+The resulting file could look like something like this example:

 ```
 project_name: spider
+batch_size: 150
+db_url: test2.sqlite
+max_iteration: 10000
 batch_size: 150
 db_url: test2.sqlite  # results database
 max_iteration: 10000